How to tune SQL in a MySQL system: Find bottlenecks

 ・How to read Slowlog

-If you look inside, the following log will be output.
+If you look inside, you will see the following log output:

 $ tail -100 mysql-slow.log